 The U.S. Center for Disease Control and Prevention or CDC states that accidents are the leading cause of death for individuals between the ages of 1 and 44.

 At times, these accidents are the result of negligent or otherwise preventable actions of a third party or parties, resulting in an accidental wrongful death.

-Some examples of wrongful deaths are deaths that occur as the result of motor vehicle accidents, medical errors, or defective products; however, a wide variety of occurrences can result in wrongful deaths and subsequent lawsuits.
+Some examples of wrongful deaths are deaths that occur as the result of motor vehicle accidents, medical errors, medical negligence, or defective products; however, a wide variety of occurrences can result in wrongful deaths and subsequent lawsuits.

 Some of the most common causes for wrongful death include but are not limited to the following:

-Medical Malpractice Wrongful Death Lawsuits
+Medical Malpractice Wrongful Death cases